rubyreferences/rubyref/jekyll/language/assignment.md

 ## Array Decomposition

-Like Array decomposition in [method arguments](/language/methods-def.md) you can decompose an Array during assignment using parenthesis:
+Like Array decomposition in <a href='/language/methods-def.md' class='remote' target='_blank'>method arguments</a> you can decompose an
+Array during assignment using parenthesis:

 ```ruby